Adam-Gladstone/BookCatalog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 I have around 500+ e-books (mostly `pdf`'s but also some `epub`'s).
-I wanted to be able to easily search for a specific title or author, as I don't always remember either exactly (e.g. "erm, I think it was about 'compilers'; maybe the author was 'Holub' or 'Aho' ...").
+I wanted to be able to easily search for a specific title or author, as I don't always remember either exactly (e.g. *"erm, I think it was about 'compilers'; maybe the author was 'Holub' or 'Aho' ...")*.
 I have tried a number of approaches to this: Windows search, PowerShell script, and so on.
 None of these were really satisfactory for one reason or another.
 Eventually, I settled for writing a simple cataloguing application.
 This is it (or at least an initial version of it).

 __BookCatalog__ is a Windows desktop application that allows you to list and organise your (electronic) book collection.
 It is simple to add titles to the collection.
 Just point to a directory and add files.
 The application provides simple facilities to search, sort, filter and group books.
 Once you have found the book(s) you were looking for, you can double-click to open the file in the associated application.

 __BookCatalog__ is written in C# (.NET6.0) and uses WinUI and XAML for the user interface.
-In addition, the main view uses a [DevExpress grid control](https://docs.devexpress.com/WinUI/102040/controls/data-grid).

 __BookCatalog__ demonstrates:
 - C#/WinUI and XAML for the UI